Light-induced Floquet spin-triplet Cooper pairs in unconventional magnets: Nontrivial light-matter interaction in unconventional magnets and its Floquet description

-To further investigate the interplay between time-periodic driving and unconventional magnetism, we employ Floquet theory by mapping the time-dependent system into a static representation in frequency (Floquet) space.
-For the time-periodic Hamiltonian in Eqs.~(\ref{eq_hv}) and~(\ref{eq_hvs}), i.e., $H_q^\sigma(\bm{k}, t) = H_q^\sigma(\bm{k}, t + T)$ with period $T = 2\pi / \Omega$, the corresponding solutions of the time-dependent Schr\"odinger equation,
+To further investigate the interplay effect of the time-periodic drive on unconventional magnetism, we employ Floquet theory by mapping the time-dependent system into a time-independent representation in extended frequency (Floquet) space.
+Floquet theory exploits the periodicity introduced by the time-periodic drives.
+Thus, since the time-periodic Hamiltonian in Eqs.~(\ref{eq_hv}) and~(\ref{eq_hvs}) are periodic in time, $H_q^\sigma(\bm{k}, t) = H_q^\sigma(\bm{k}, t + T)$ with period $T = 2\pi / \Omega$, the corresponding solutions of the time-dependent Schr\"odinger equation